 Inventories are stated at the lower of cost and estimated net realisable value.
 Estimated net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
 The cost of raw materials, finished goods, parts and accessories is determined on either the first in, first out or average cost basis.
-The cost of manufactured inventory and work-in-progress includes materials and parts, direct labour, other direct costs and includes an appropriate portion of overheads, but excludes interest expense.
+The cost of manufactured inventory and work in progress includes materials and parts, direct labour, other direct costs and includes an appropriate portion of overheads, but excludes interest expenses.

-Vehicles and vehicle parts purchased in terms of manufacturers’ standard franchise agreements or floorplan facilities are recognised as assets when received as this is when significant risks and rewards have been transferred.
-This policy is applied irrespective of the fact that certain agreements provide that the legal ownership of this inventory shall remain with the supplier or floorplan provider until the purchase price has been paid.
+Vehicles and vehicle parts purchased in terms of manufacturers' standard franchise agreements or floorplan facilities are recognised as assets when received as this is when control has been transferred.

-Shares in the Company held by its subsidiary and The Bidvest Incentive Scheme are classified in the Group’s shareholders’ interest as treasury shares.
+Shares in the Company, held by its subsidiary, The Bidvest Incentive Scheme and The Bidvest Education Trust, are classified in the Group's shareholders' interest as treasury shares.
 These shares are treated as a deduction from the issued and weighted average number of shares.
 The cost price of the shares is presented as a deduction from total equity.
 Distributions received on treasury shares are eliminated on consolidation.

 Transactions in foreign currencies are translated at the rates of exchange ruling at the transaction date.
 Monetary assets and liabilities in foreign currencies are translated at the rates of exchange ruling at the statement of financial position date.
 Translation differences are recognised in the income statement.